jlshen2011/iFusion/README.md

 <a name="original"></a>
 ### The original *i*Fusion

-The methodology in my original paper focuses on making individualized **inference** (that is, parameter estimation, confidence interval/region, hypothesis testing, etc.) with statistical guarantee, the package significantly simplifies the methods and shifts the emphasis towards **prediction**.
-In this section, I will give a quick review of the original *i*Fusion method.
-But feel free to skip to the next section.

 Inferences from different data sources can often be fused together, a process referred to as “fusion learning,” to yield more powerful findings than those from individual data sources alone.
 Effective fusion learning approaches are in growing demand as increasing number of data sources have become easily available in this big data era. *i*Fusion fits into the fusion learning framework, but has a focus on making efficient **individualized** inference.
 Specifically, *i*Fusion:

 1. summarizes inferences from individual data sources as individual confidence distributions (CDs; roughly speaking, a CD is a distribution estimate for a parameter of interest with statistical gurantee, in contrast to a point estimate or a interval estimate; for those familiar with Bayesian statistics, you may think CD as a posterior distribution of a parameter but without any prior included).
 2. forms a clique of individuals that bear relevance to the target individual and then combines the CDs from those relevant individuals.
-How to combines the CDs is to the key of *i$Fusion.
-At high level, it first constructs a weight vector that measures the relevance of each individual subject to the target individual subject based on the individual CDs, and then apply a formula with this weight vector to obtain a combined CD.
+How to combines the CDs is to the key of *i*Fusion.
+At high level, it adaptively constructs a weight vector that measures the relevance of each individual subject to the target individual subject based on the individual CDs, and then apply a formula with this weight vector to obtain a combined CD.
 3. draws inference for the target individual from the combined CD.

 <div align="center">How <i>i</i>Fusion works versus classical meta analysis inference</div>